Nicole732/readmegenerator/pre-readme.md

 {
-	"title": "ReadmeGenerator",
+	"title": "Readmegenerator",
 	"description": "This app generates a good readme based on user's input.", "table": "Introduction, Usage, License, Contributing, Tests, Questions", "installation": "npm i",
-	"usage": "Useful for all Github updates",
+	"usage": "it is useful for all GitHub updates", "licensing": [
-	"licensing": [
 		"MIT"
 	],
 	"contributing": "It is open source",
 	"testcommand": "npm test",
-	"questioning": "Contact the developer for all questions" }
+	"questioning": "contact the developer"
+}